Lexus IS: IS 500 F Sport Performance

 In May 2025, the IS 500 Ultimate Edition was announced for the North American market.
 Limited to 500-units, this model features red Brembo 6-pistons aluminium calipers paired with high-friction brake pads and large 380 mm pillar-fin ventilated disc brakes.
 It also comes with matte black 19-inch BBS forged alloy wheels for reduced weight, increased agility, and enhanced style.
 Inside, the IS 500 Ultimate Edition has Circuit Red and Black combination of NuLuxe and Ultrasuede seats, dimple-texture genuine leather steering wheel and shift knob, red seatbelts, an analogue clock with multi-layered dial finished with precision red laser etching, and Ultimate Edition badges on center console and scuff plates.

 2025 facelift

 The third-generation IS received its third facelift on 9 September 2025.
 Changes include a redesigned front fascia, new rear spoiler, a redesigned interior, 12.3-inch central display, digital instrument cluster, and modernised driver-assist technologies, while the CD player, track pad, and analogue clock have been removed.
 Mechanically, the electric power steering now features a variable gear ratio to reduce steering angle at intersections and through corners.

-For the US market, the IS range has been trimmed down to the 350 model, and will only be available in F Sport and F Sport Design trims.
+For the US market, the IS range has been trimmed down to the IS 350 RWD and AWD models, and will only be available in F Sport Design and F Sport model grades.

+Based on the F Sport, the 350 units limited edition F Sport Special Appearance Package came with Hakugin Matte White paint, black 19-inch forged BBS alloy wheels, triple-beam LED headlamps, and Torsen rear limited-slip differential (LSD).
+Inside, it has white and black NuLuxe seating trim and 17-speaker Mark Levinson Premium Surround Sound System.

+For the 2026 model year in Canada, only the AWD IS 350 is offered with the choice of optional F Sport Design, F Sport 2, or F Sport 3 trim levels.

+The Lexus IS range in Japan was also trimmed down to only the IS 300h, but buyers in Japan can choose the IS 300h as the base, L, F Sport, and F Sport Mode Black VI versions.